Propulsion Systems Design (cont.) 08:50 - 10:30

 Technical challenges in designing electrical machines for eVTOL applications

 Dr Mircea Popescu Chief technology officer Motor Design Ltd UK

 James Z de Ferranti General manager Denis Ferranti Group UK

-Please Note: This conference programme may be subject to change
+Please note: this conference program may be subject to change